-Suppose you sign up with your email, clue just on the options to receive notifications from Upwork.
-Then, once a client messages you on the platform, you will get a notification on your email.
+Suppose you sign up with your email, click on the option to receive notifications from Upwork.
+Once a client messages you on the platform, you will get a notification on your email.
 That way, you will avoid missing out on job offers.

 7. Ask for Feedback

 Feedbacks are what makes a freelancer know where to improve in the business.
 So do not hesitate to always ask your clients if they enjoy using your service.

 A negative response means you should improve on your weak points, while a positive response should be shared on your Upwork profile.
 It is a smart tip on how to get jobs on Upwork.

 I understand that Nigeria is hard.
 Of course, everyone is looking for the fastest way to make millions in a few days, but that does not mean you should expect your Upwork clients to be coughing out an unreasonable amount of money for your services.

 For example, an entry-level freelancer should not be charging $100 per hour.
 That would scare your potential clients away.
 Instead, fix your price based on what you see freelancers in your field fix; do not be greedy.
 Your earnings would improve over time.

 Also, never assume your clients do not know about the job; most times, buyers/clients on Upwork know what a well-executed task should look like.
 They know the duration it should take you, the tools you should use, and the cost.

 Do not play clever with them by not putting in much effort simply because of the money.
 Remember, they might decide to pay you, but they won’t come back if you did a poor job for them.